utshomax/postman-docs/src/pages/docs/collaborating-in-postman/sharing.md

 * Hover over the element's name in the overview page and select the link icon <img alt="Link icon" src="https://assets.postman.com/postman-docs/icon-workspace-link-v9.jpg#icon" width="18px"> to copy the element's URL to the clipboard.
 * You can also select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to the element you want to share and select **Copy Link** to copy the element's URL to the clipboard.

-> To share a URL to a collection, folder, or request with an active environment selected, [choose an environment using the environment selector](/docs/sending-requests/managing-environments/#selecting-an-active-environment), copy the URL to your clipboard, then send the URL to people you want to share with.
+> To share a URL to a collection, folder, or request with an active environment selected, [choose an environment using the environment selector](/docs/sending-requests/managing-environments/#selecting-an-active-environment), copy the element's link to your clipboard, then send the link to team members you want to share with.

 ### Sharing using names, emails, or groups